Amazon

 So how do you find your own solution?
 Consider the following information to help you analyze your needs and find your personalized straight.

 Eye dominance has a huge effect on how your eyes process information.
 Our dominant eye processes information more quickly and efficiently compared to our non dominant eye.
 A target eye dominant individual does not need to rotate their head to be able to see the target line…they just need to move their eyes.
-A back swing eye dominant individual has their nose and target side of their face in the way of the target, and therefore needs to learn how to properly rotate theputt tim 3ir face to be able to see the target line efficiently.
+A back swing eye dominant individual has their nose and target side of their face in the way of the target, and therefore needs to learn how to properly rotate their face to be able to see the target line efficiently.

 Here are some additional traits that can effect your ability to see the line straight.